The Long Tomorrow (comics): Background

 In his introduction to the French hardcover graphic story collection The Long Tomorrow, Moebius wrote:

-The storytelling of The Long Tomorrow is inspired by film noir and hardboiled crime fiction, but the story is set in a distant, science fiction future, making it one of the first true cyberpunk stories.
-Pioneering cyberpunk author William Gibson said of The Long Tomorrow:"So it's entirely fair to say, and I've said it before, that the way Neuromancer-the-novel 'looks' was influenced in large part by some of the artwork I saw in Heavy Metal.
+The storytelling of "The Long Tomorrow" is inspired by film noir and hardboiled crime fiction, but the story is set in a distant, science fiction future, making it one of the first true cyberpunk stories.
+Pioneering cyberpunk author William Gibson said of "The Long Tomorrow":"So it's entirely fair to say, and I've said it before, that the way Neuromancer-the-novel 'looks' was influenced in large part by some of the artwork I saw in Heavy Metal.
 I assume that this must also be true of John Carpenter's Escape from New York, Ridley Scott's Blade Runner, and all other artifacts of the style sometimes dubbed 'cyberpunk'.
 Those French guys, they got their end in early".

 It was originally serialized in two segments in the French magazine Metal Hurlant in 1976 and later by the American magazine Heavy Metal in Vol. 1 No. 4 and Vol. 1 No. 5, which were published in July and August 1977, respectively.
+The Long Tomorrow was published by Marvel's Epic Comics imprint in 1987.

 Influence

 The comic's artwork was influential on the concept designs used in subsequent science fiction works, including the 1979 film Alien, the 1982 film Blade Runner, and the 1989 film The Abyss.
+The Long Tomorrow was also loosely adapted as the "Harry Canyon" segment of the animated anthology film Heavy Metal (1981).